 The Foundation

-— the first national bar association for judicial interpreters in the United States —
+— the beginning of the first national office of judicial interpreter and cross-language record in the United States —

 Currently in formation · Welcoming provisional members